Lawliar/CO3/README.md

+## Intro

+This is the repo for *CO3: Concolic Co-execution for Firmware* where we instrument the firmware for a much faster (1000x) firmware concolic execution while utilizing the real MCU hardware.
+This repo contains the instrumentation pass, working firmware source code, the orchestrator running the symbolic backend, and some helper scripts.

 ## Directory:
 ```
 - deps: projects that CO3 is dependent upon, except the SymCC folder which is there because that is the comparison target.